 ALL NEW: TEACHING DECISION-MAKING!

-SIM READING PROGRAMS ADDED TO INSTITUTE OF EDUCATION SCIENCES' WHAT WORKS CLEARINGHOUSE
+SIM READING PROGRAMS EVALUATED FOR INSTITUTE OF EDUCATION SCIENCES' WHAT WORKS CLEARINGHOUSE

 A new report adds two Strategic Instruction Model™ reading programs to an influential national database of education interventions that have been proven effective in the classroom.
 The report found that Xtreme Reading and SIM Learning Strategies Curriculum, separately, have shown evidence of—in the parlance of the Institute of Education Sciences’ What Works Clearinghouse—“potentially positive effects” on reading achievement for struggling adolescent readers.
 The WWC rating means at least one study of each program reported statistically significant positive effects.
-In both cases, the level of evidence met criteria to allow the programs to be included in the What Works Clearinghouse, a first for both interventions.
 Learn More...